circleci/circleci-docs/jekyll/_cci2/browser-testing.md

           background: true
 ```

-Sauce Labs essentially provides a Selenium Server as a service, with all kinds of browsers available to test.
+As an alternative to configuring your environment for Selenium, Sauce Labs provides a Selenium Server as a service, with a large number of browsers and system combinations available to test.
 It has some extra goodies like videos of all test runs as well.

 ## Sauce Labs